Freeport Cares

 How to Help:

 Donate to Freeport Community Services!
-Due to the federal government shutdown, the U.S. Department of Agriculture’s Food and Nutrition Service (FNS) has notified states that November funding for Supplemental Nutrition Assistance Programs (SNAP) will not be issued.
 In Maine, nearly 170,000 individuals rely on SNAP.
 Most households include one working adult, more than half include a person with a disability, 43% include an older adult, and over one-third include children.
-The average monthly SNAP benefit for a family of four in Maine is $572, so any delay could have a devastating impact on our Freeport and Pownal neighbors.
 We’re looking to our community to help with immediate food pantry needs listed below or donate directly to FCS.
 Together, we can all make a difference!
 DONATE: https://fcsmaine.org/planned-giving/ or leave donations in the bin on the Food Pantry Loading dock at 55 Depot Street.